What is SADS?

 These symptoms are not conclusive in and by themselves but the presentation of any one symptom requires an immediate cardiac evaluation.

-Fainting (syncope) or seizure resulting from emotional excitement, emotional distress, or startle.
+Fainting (syncope) or seizure during exercise, excitement, or startle.